- Nuclear Medicine Physics, a Handbook for teachers and students, 2014 (IAEA)

 Introduction to references

 There is extensive literature on gamma camera quality control, including articles in scientific journals, textbooks and documents as well recommendations from different organizations (NEMA, IEC) and professional bodies (IPEM, ACR, EANM).
-The IAEA has published two detailed documents covering QA and QC procedures for scintillation camera systems as well as an assortment of examples of possible image errors and problems The publications were written with the objective to provide professionals in nuclear medicine centers with detailed quality control test procedures for the scintillation camera and computer system.
-Some information on QC of gamma cameras can also be found on the IAEA web-site Radiation Protection of the Patient as well as in the review article by Zanzonico.
+The IAEA has published two detailed documents covering QA and QC procedures for scintillation camera systems as well as an assortment of examples of possible image errors and problems.
+The publications were written with the objective to provide professionals in nuclear medicine centers with detailed quality control test procedures for the scintillation camera and computer system.
+More information can be found in the IAEA Handbook, a comprehensive volume of Physics in Nuclear Medicine, published in early 2014.
+Some information on QC of gamma cameras can also be found on the IAEA web-site Radiation Protection of the Patient.